fairlearn/fairlearn/CONTRIBUTING.md

 script](scripts/build_widget.py).
 To validate that you did not make changes that affect the generated files simply add the `--assert-no-changes` option.

-To build the fairlearn dashboard after making changes to it, [install Yarn](https://yarnpkg.com/lang/en/docs/install), and then run the [widget build script](scripts/build_widget.py).
-To validate that you did not make changes that affect the generated files simply add the `--assert-no-changes` option.

 ### Investigating automated test failures

-For every pull request to `master` with automated tests, you can check the logs of the tests to find the root cause of failures.
-Our tests currently run through Azure Pipelines with steps for setup, testing, and teardown.
-The `Checks` tab of a pull request contains a link to the [Azure Pipelines page](dev.azure.com/responsibleai/fairlearn/_build/results), where you can review the logs by clicking on a specific step in the automated test sequence.
-If you encounter problems with this workflow, please reach out through [GitHub issues](https://github.com/fairlearn/fairlearn/issues).

 For every pull request to `master` with automated tests, you can check the logs of the tests to find the root cause of failures.
 Our tests currently run